sprince0031/UL_Masters/SEM_2/CS6482-Deep_Reinforcement_Learning/Lecture 2 - MLPs/12-02-2024 Lecture 2 Notes.md

 	- Geoffrey Hinton resigned from the board of AI at Google in light of ethical concerns with AI.
 - How to characterise training data?
 How much data is sufficient?
 Is the data generalised over a binomial distribution?
 - Current pathway that AI is on, does it pose a threat to humanity?
 If there are threats, how do we counteract them?

+### To-do
+- [ ] Download, inspect and run Nielsen's MLP code for MNIST.
+- [ ] Look through back propagation code.
+- [ ] Look at self-backpropagation.
+- [ ] Run test.py
+	- [ ] Only run network 1
+#### For CNN assignment
+- [ ] Deliberately try and engineer over-fitting  and under-fitting the model.
+	- [ ] Increase neurons and layers in architecture to try and engineer an over-fit i.e., make the model more complex for example.
+- [ ] Explore features in the data set.
+- [ ] Use regularisers (l1, l2).
+- [ ] Use citeitright for references.
+- [ ] Use architectures that have not been covered in the lectures.
+Use state-of-art architectures like YOLO.